Oral Health

 What is a Dental Hygienist?

-Dental hygienists promote good oral hygiene and preventative care.
-Most work in a dentist’s office and serve as the first line of care for patients.2
+Dental hygienists are healthcare professionals focused on dental hygiene and oral care.
+Most work in dental offices and act as the first line of care for patients of all ages.

 What Does a Dental Hygienist Do?

-Specific treatments provided by a hygienist include:2
+The major services provided by a dental hygienist include:

 • Applying sealants and fluoride treatment